febo/pinocchio/README.md

 ## Features

 * `no_std` crate.
-* Efficient `entrypoint!` definition – no copies or no allocations.
+* Efficient `entrypoint!` definition – no copies or allocations.
 * Improved CU consumption of cross-program invocations.

 ## Getting started